 - Patients with limited metastatic liver disease with no cirrhosis.

 - Kidney cancers 4 cm or smaller on the peripheral margins of the kidney in patients who are not surgical candidates.

 - Patients with one remaining kidney in which tumor is present.

 - Treatment of painful bone metastasis in patients unresponsive to either chemotherapy or radiation therapy.
-In this situation, RFA is not a cure but can potentially reduce pain (often within 24 hours) and the need for narcotic therapy.
-(Includes metastatic disease to the ribs)
+In this situation, tumor ablation is not a cure but can potentially reduce pain (often within 24 hours) and the need for narcotic therapy.
+(Includes metastatic disease to the ribs.)

 - Primary therapy for osteoid osteoma.

 Cancers which are NOT treatable with tumor ablation

 - Breast cancer — surgery remains the standard of care

 - Small cell lung cancer

 - Liver tumors of the central bile duct, Klatskin tumors